12 min read

 Workplace Privacy

-Fourth, but not least, in Module 4: Workplace Privacy you're expected to understand how various regulatory bodies govern workplace privacy and their specific responsibilities.
-Several laws protect employees' privacy before, during, and after employment from discrimination, monitoring, and more.
+Module 4: Workplace Privacy teaches you about various regulatory bodies responsible for workplace privacy and their specific responsibilities.
+Several laws protect employee privacy before, during, and after employment from discrimination, monitoring, and more—probably important topics for you 😄

 Table 4: Topic breakdown by chapter for Module 4.